Class ConstraintProto.Builder

 public boolean hasReservoir()The reservoir constraint forces the sum of a set of active demands to always be between a specified minimum and maximum value during specific times.

-.operations_research.sat.ReservoirConstraintProto reservoir = 24;
+.operations_research.sat.ReservoirConstraintProto reservoir = 24;- Specified by:

 - Whether the reservoir field is set.